-Interim orders are orders passed by the court in the duration of a court case.
-Many of these orders are incorporated into the courts final judgment once the case is finalized.
+Interim orders are orders issued by the court while a case is being heard.
+Many of these orders are incorporated into the court’s final judgment once the case is finalized.

-There is no one Indian interpretation on the right to food.
+There is, of course, no one Indian interpretation on the right to food.
 Indian discourse is diverse and nuanced.
-This paper, however, focuses on few of the main actors in Indian discourse on the right to food while examining their arguments.
+This paper focuses, however, on the arguments of a few of the main actors in Indian discourse on the right to food.